 - Try to Reactivate Disk to bring the disk back online

-- Check in Event Viewer if you have an error which says “No good config copies”.
+- Check-in Event Viewer if you have an error that says “No good config copies”.
 If yes, the Microsoft Product Support team might help you.

 - Try connecting to another computer, especially with that which has dynamic disks.
 If it gets online, import the disk on that computer, and bring it back to the PC on which it wasn’t working.

 A basic or dynamic volume’s status is Failed